List of Macross characters: Nora Polyansky

 She debuts as a 25-year-old Anti-U.N. variable fighter pilot who single-handedly takes down a squadron of U.N.
-Spacy F-14's, including one piloted by protagonist Shynn Kudo, with the new Anti-U.N.
+Spacy F-14's, including one piloted by protagonist Shin Kudo, with the new Anti-U.N.
 SV-51 variable fighter.
 Highly skilled in both flying and close quarters combat, she is dedicated to the defeat of the U.N. forces who have killed her family and inflicted a huge scar, both physical and mental, upon her.
 She is attached to the SV-51 squadron led by D.D.
 Ivanov and acts as his wingmate, right hand pilot and lover.
-Ruthless in her mission, she represents Shynn's chief rival in the sky and on the ground.
+Ruthless in her mission, she represents Shin's chief rival in the sky and on the ground.

-She is killed in the final episode of the series by an energy blast from the Protoculture biomecha known as the Bird Human while attempting to shoot down Shynn's VF-0.
+She is killed in the final episode of the series by an energy blast from the Protoculture biomecha known as the Bird Human while attempting to shoot down Shin's VF-0.